AdiNarayanB/pdf2wav/README.md

 The internals of why and how I built this is detailed in my [blog post](https://adiraokhoury.github.io/blogPost1.html) on my [website](https://adiraokhoury.github.io).
-## Lessons Learned

-Flask is NOT a reliable web server.
-Nginx and Gunicorn make flask capable of handling high traffic.

-Dependency Inversion and Injection in Python is very easy to violate due to a lack of type checking.
-Using a plugin like [mypy](https://mypy.readthedocs.io/en/stable/index.html) can help mitigate this.

-There aren't a lot of experiments done on Reading and Writing wav files from/to different cache implementations.
-From this perspective, I do think that repurposing this project as a tool for analyzing bulk R/W performance of multimedia on different storage implementations(S3, NFS, Redis, etc) might be a future avenue for improvement.

 ## Setup and Installation